 But with micro-thin segment dividers and a high-quality nylon surface, the focus is more on reducing bounce outs and improving durability for multiple rounds of play.

-At around $180, this is a mid-priced electronic dartboard that will give you plenty of bang for your buck.
+This is a mid-priced electronic dartboard that will give you plenty of bang for your buck.

 The Best Electronic Dart Board with a Traditional Cabinet Design